turingschool/try-turing/popup-oop/oop-code/index.md

   </ul>
 </div>

 As a group, let's discuss what you probably found and maybe had questions about.
-We can diagram on the iPad and/or look at the live code!

 <div class="try-it-new">
   <h2>Write a New Class</h2>